-On the last day of September, all parents of students on the waitlist will receive an email requesting confirmation that they wish to remain on the waitlist for the current school year.
+In September, all parents of students on the waitlist will receive an email requesting confirmation that they wish to remain on the waitlist for the current school year.
 Parents will have the normal 2 business days to confirm their position on the list.
-If they do not reply, the student will placed at the bottom of the lotteried list.
+If they do not reply, the student will be placed at the bottom of the lottery list.

-- Students remaining on the waiting list at the end of a school year do not have any priority for the following school year.
+- Students remaining on the waiting list at the end of a school year do not have any priority for the following school year, unless they fall under Priority #6.
 If they would like to be included in the lottery for the following year parents must re-apply prior to the close of enrollment.

 - Students wishing to transfer to NCSA during the course of the school year will not be enrolled until they have completed an intake meeting with the school director and teacher.

-- NCSA does not accept students after the March lottery date.
+- NCSA does not accept students after the March 1st.

 - Students enrolled in the Transitional Kindergarten have enrolled student priority and will automatically advance into Kindergarten the following year.

-- Applications for the 8th Grade site-based program will not be accepted after September 20th.
+- Applications for 8th Grade will not be accepted after September 20th.